 Lesson 6: Create Measures

-APPLIES TO: SQL Server Analysis Services (starting with 2016) Azure Analysis Services
+APPLIES TO: SQL Server 2016 Analysis Services and later Azure Analysis Services Power BI Premium

 In this lesson, you will create measures to be included in your model.
 Similar to the calculated columns you created in the previous lesson, a measure is a calculation created by using a DAX formula.
 However, unlike calculated columns, measures are evaluated based on a user selected filter; for example, a particular column or slicer added to the Row Labels field in a PivotTable.
 A value for each cell in the filter is then calculated by the applied measure.
 Measures are powerful, flexible calculations that you will want to include in almost all tabular models to perform dynamic calculations on numerical data.
 To learn more, see Measures.

 To create measures, you will use the Measure Grid.
 By default, each table has an empty measure grid; however, you typically will not create measures for every table.
 The measure grid appears below a table in the model designer when in Data View.
 To hide or show the measure grid for a table, click the Table menu, and then click Show Measure Grid.

 You can create a measure by clicking on an empty cell in the measure grid, and then typing a DAX formula in the formula bar.
 When you click ENTER to complete the formula, the measure will then appear in the cell.
 You can also create measures using a standard aggregation function by clicking on a column, and then clicking on the AutoSum button (∑) on the toolbar.
 Measures created using the AutoSum feature will appear in the measure grid cell directly beneath the column, but can be moved.

 In this lesson, you will create measures by both entering a DAX formula in the formula bar and by using the AutoSum feature.

 Estimated time to complete this lesson: 30 minutes